 Certainly, the Klimt Villa isn’t about displaying originals.
 Most of the furniture there replicates the originals, based on photographs.
 Most Gustav Klimt artwork there consists of replicas.
 The Klimt sketches and drawings that cover halls and staircases are original, though.
 He drew hundreds of them in his cottage, such as this portrait of a woman sitting in an armchair.

 All in all, the devotion to reanimate the artist’s universe dwarfs the shortcomings in authenticity.
 The Klimt Society and the Trust of Artistic and Healing Education used Klimt’s only surviving studio to unfold what inspired Austria’s greatest painter: foreign art, women, nature’s dynamics, orchards, allegories and ornaments.
 In fact, Klimt’s intimate patch in Hietzing beautifully complements the big museum hum drum.

 Many of his explicit female portraits were inspired by erotic Japanese prints.
 (Focusing on contemporary art outside Europe was part of the Secessionists’ quest of redefining art.)
 Remember Klimt’s paintings ‘The Kiss’, ‘Adele Bloch Bauer I’ or the ‘Tree of Life’ and East Asian art isn’t far off Klimt’s oeuvre.

-The first floor and exterior have that romantic 1923 Viennese ‘Rosenkavalier’-style that the subsequent tenants chose.
-The parquet floors, curved wooden railings and lamps do provide that Twenties atmosphere.
+On the first floor and outside the villa boasts that romantic 1923 Viennese ‘Rosenkavalier’-style that the subsequent tenants chose: Most of all, the parquet floors, curved wooden railings and lamps do provide that Twenties atmosphere.

 The upper rooms display replicas of some of Klimt’s most famous paintings, such as Adele Bloch-Bauer I, Adele Bloch-Bauer II and Sunflowers.
 Apart from a piano used for regular concerts the first floor focuses on the space and paintings.

 Out in the garden I’m taken by the grand staircase and delicate cast iron railings.
 When restoring the building the Federal Heritage Authority (Bundesdenkmalamt) decided against slashing the almost 100-year old villa to peel out Klimt’s original cottage.
 Fair enough.
 Though it should be quite easy to restore the original cottage garden.

-Klimt had loads of cats in his cottage.
-When I visited the garden probably one of their successors crossed my path.
+Since Klimt loved cats and had loads of them in his cottage it was an amazing coincidence when probably one of their successors crossed my path in the garden!

 Opening Hours: 8th January to 31st December, Tuesday to Sunday and public holidays: 10.00 am to 6.00 pm.